Last Updated on November 7, 2022

 This not only informs managers on what employees are looking at, but also helps to promote network security.

-The logs will provide details of everything from individual user authentication to video sessions, etc. so you’ll know who is accessing your company’s network, when and how they’re doing it, as well as what they are doing while they’re there.
+The logs will provide details of everything from individual user authentication to video sessions, etc. so you will know who is accessing your company’s network, when and how they are doing it, as well as what they are doing while they’re there.

 Important Note: If you are granting team members access to systems or company devices, you need to take security measures to prevent unauthorized access to any of your data or programs.